- What we collect

 - Turn-around time

-SUPPLY 1 is the National Library of Australia's premier document supply service for documents loacted worldwide.
+SUPPLY 1 is the National Library of Australia's premier document supply service for documents located worldwide.

 SUPPLY 1 will obtain copies of items not available in Australia, from libraries and document supply services located overseas.
-The service is for journal articles, government reports, conference papers and other non-returnable documents.
-Returnable materials such as books and non-published materials such as manuscripts cannot be requested.
+This is a copy only service.

 Overseas libraries can use SUPPLY1 to source Australian documents not held by the National Library.